-If you want to improve sales and increase conversions, you have to include role play scenarios in your sales training so employees can practice until they master the concepts.
+To improve sales and increase conversions, you must include role-play scenarios in your sales training so employees can practice until they master the concepts.

-I was recently at a trade show and I went around to various booths to see if I could write about their new products.
+I was recently at a trade show and went to various booths to see if I could write about their new products.

-Almost without exception, each person in the booth was rehearsed on what their product was but were not trained to connect the dots as to why someone would use it, or who the best customer was for their product solution, or how to engage the passersby.
+Almost without exception, each salesperson in the booth was rehearsed on what their product was but was not trained to connect the dots as to why someone would use it, who the best customer was for their product solution, or how to engage passersby.

 It was almost like they were saying, we have this cake.
 It’s made of flour and sugar.
 It’s great.